Get to Know the Laser Technology That Removes Tattoos

 While many people may think getting a tattoo seemed like a good idea at the time, that can change.
-Luckily, modern advancements in laser technology have made it possible to safely and effectively remove permanent ink from the skin1.
+Luckily, modern advancements in laser technology have made it possible to safely and effectively remove permanent ink from the skin.

-How Lasers Work to Remove Tattoos
+How Lasers Remove Tattoos from Skin

 The lasers used in the tattoo removal process break down these artificial pigments, thus removing the tattoo from the person’s skin.
 However, there are certain requirements that must be met to ensure that only the targeted skin area is treated with the laser so as not to damage surrounding tissue.
 The requirements are:

 - Penetration of the laser should be sufficient enough to reach the tattoo pigment.